 Over 650 experts applied to shape the Future of AI in Research

-While we are evaluating all registrants, we want to share already some results from a first analysis of the applications.
+While we are evaluating all applicants, we want to share already some results from a first analysis of the results.

 Please note that, while the applications are formally closed, we are still working on cleaning and deduplicating the data.
 Final numbers can vary slightly from the statistics presented here.